The

 like India, Jamaica, Canada, etc.

-conflict with England's laws could be used as a legal basis for an invasion
+conflict with England's laws it could possibly be used as a legal basis for an invasion

 by England.
-Then the other European nations would not have had a reason to abrogate their
+Then the other European nations would not have a reason to abrogate their

 treaties with England.
-England could then have lawfully invaded the states and even had the assistance of the other European nations.
+England could then lawfully invade the states and even use the assistance of other European nations like the US used European and other nations to help them take over Afghanistan.

 nations were looking to gain a foothold in America by taking over one